-- Energy efficiency and conservation, demand response, demand reduction and customer generation (including renewable generation and combined heat and power, CHP) - Energy, water and regulated greenhouse gases efforts appears to inhibit adoption of measures and practices.
+- Energy efficiency and conservation, demand response, demand reduction and customer generation (including renewable generation and combined heat and power, CHP) - Energy, water and regulated greenhouse gases

+Integration across DSM options and across energy, water and GHG agendas offers generally accepted opportunities to achieve greater benefits through synergy^{xli} and removes a significant barrier to participation by some consumers, particularly industrial consumers.
+The burden of sorting through myriad forms, program rules and operational elements of independent efforts appears to inhibit adoption of measures and practices.
 Lack of integration can also create lost opportunities in which adoption of one type of measure precludes adoption of others.

-Integration across DSM options and across energy, water and GHG agendas offers generally accepted opportunities to achieve greater benefits through synergy40 and removes a significant barrier to participation by some consumers, particularly industrial consumers.
-The burden of sorting through myriad forms, program rules and operational elements of independent